Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Folctha was a strange and protected place, one where the great and powerful of the galaxy could freely intermingle with everyday folk.
 Presidents and Prime Ministers had wandered its streets.
 Premiers and Potentates had visited her shop to purchase her tacos.

-And the most powerful and awe-inspiring of them all, the Great Father of the Gao himself...made a habit of visiting her, and her *specifically,* at her humble little shack.
+And the most powerful and awe-inspiring of them all, the Great Father of the Gao himself... made a habit of visiting her, and her *specifically,* at her humble little shack.

 And flirting with her. *Hard.*